cyung/optc/README.md

-# OPTC Calculator
+# OPTC Timer
-This is a calculator for the mobile game One Piece Treasure Cruise.
-More features will be added as they are requested.
-Shoot me a message on reddit if you want something else added.
+This is a timer for the mobile game One Piece Treasure Cruise.

 Changelog can be viewed [here](https://github.com/cyung/optc/commits/gh-pages).